beginning of content

 You should avoid sharing needles, syringes or other equipment when injecting medication or drugs.

-Avoiding blood-to-blood contact, including during sex, will help prevent infection.
+Avoiding blood-to-blood contact, including during sex, can help prevent infection.

 If you have hepatitis C, you cannot donate blood or sperm.